growdigital/forestgarden.wales/content/blog/gardeners-log.md

 {{< figure src="https://res.cloudinary.com/growdigital/image/upload/v1545324923/chickens-E3BE9C44.jpg" alt="Two chickens pecking on wood shaving mulch" caption="Joan and Betty, the Bad Vegan chickens, help spread the wood shaving mulch" >}}

+It was squally weather, with large rain and the brightest, lowest sunshine.
+Things glistened, monochromed and silhouetted, flattened out and simplified.

+I’ve decided to leave the [Brachyglottis sunshine](https://www.rhs.org.uk/Plants/86133/Brachyglottis-(Dunedin-Group)-Sunshine/Details), [Filipendula ulmaria](https://pfaf.org/user/Plant.aspx?LatinName=Filipendula+ulmaria) (Meadowsweet) and [Myrrhis odorata](https://pfaf.org/user/plant.aspx?latinname=Myrrhis+odorata) growing where they are next to the [Cornus sericea](https://pfaf.org/user/Plant.aspx?LatinName=Cornus+sericea) (Red Dogwood) windbreak hedge, as there’s plenty of room at the front for the new green kids on the block.